cliffhall/nifty-cannon-contracts/README.md

   - tokens are transferred from sender wallet to recipient wallets

 * Will-call mode
-  - sender sends same payload but it is stored rather than acted upon
+  - sender fires same payload as airdrop, but it is stored rather than acted upon
-  - recipient can pickup will call NFTs any time
+  - recipient can pickup will-call NFTs any time
   - recipient pays gas for transfers when picking up

 * Rampart